 This is first and foremost a novel of ideas and possibilities.
 Hoyle is not a great writer, his prose is often pedestrian, and we never feel particularly engaged with the characters, in fact I found Richard rather smug and self-obsessed.
-As a character Melea is present mainly for sex interest.
+As a character Melea seems present mainly for sex interest.
 The central conceit of a world of different time zones is what holds your interest and keeps you reading, waiting for an explanation, although in the end we never get a definitive answer to the mystery, we never learn who is behind this experiment.
-Also Hoyle has a habit of bringing the narrative to a shuddering halt while his characters engage in pages of philosophical or scientific discussion: at times it does feel rather like a lecture series disguised as a novel.
+Also Hoyle has a habit of bringing the narrative to a shuddering halt while his characters engage in pages of philosophical or scientific discussion: at times it does feel rather feel like a lecture series disguised as a novel.

-One final point.
+One final intersting point.
 In 1969 Malcolm Hulke and Terance Dicks wrote in great haste a ten part serial for Doctor Who called “The War Games”.
 In this serial the Doctor and his companions, Jamie and Zoe, lands in the midst of what appears to be the First World War.
 The Doctor tells Jamie:”We’re back in history, Jamie.
 One of the most terrible times on the planet Earth.”
 But then they discover that other wars from history such the Roman invasion of Britain, the Mexican Revolution and the American Civil War are taking place in different zones.
 They are not on Earth at all, but on another planet where the war games are being run by an alien race so that they can create an invincible army to conquer the galaxy, assisted by a renegade Time Lord, the War Chief.

 There are some intriguing similarites between October the First is Too Late and “The War Games”; the idea of co-existing time zones, one of which is the First World War.
 It may be that either Hulke or Dicks had read the novel, and that some of Hoyle’s notions fed into their pool of ideas for writing the Doctor Who serial.